Quebec puts an end to plans to drill for oil on Anticosti Island

-Couillard government, long opposed to agreement inked by PQ, looks to reach settlement with consortium
+Couillard government, long opposed to agreement inked by PQ, officially bans exploration

-Local leaders, First Nations and environmental groups have been resisting the project.
+Local leaders, First Nations and environmental groups have also been resisting the project and welcomed the decision.